Small Cabin Property Water Supply

 Water Heating

-If you want to have a warm shower after the hot day, few water heating options are available for your cabin:-
+If you want to have a warm shower, few water heating options are available for your cabin:-

 Solar water heater - in one of its simplest forms, basically a black water container exposed to direct sun.
-The heat time varies depending on size of the the container, temperature, sun exposure and angle, but on a sunny day at a temperature of 21°C (70°F) the water temperature will warm up to around 40.5°C (105°F) in around 3 hours. -
+The heating time varies, depending upon the size of the container, the outside temperature, sun exposure and angle, but on a sunny day at a temperature of 21°C / 70°F, the water temperature will warm up to around 40°C / 105°F in around 3 hours.

-Propane Water Heater - in-line/on-demand type of water heaters, hooks up to a small propane tank.
+Propane Water Heater - in-line/on-demand type of water heater that hooks up to a small propane tank.

-Although pictured model uses battery-based pump to feed the water, I'd experiment with just placing water container high above the heater and let gravity feed the water. -
+Although the pictured model uses a battery-based pump to feed the water, I'd experiment with just placing the water container high above the heater and allowing gravity to feed the water. -

 Drinking Water